CloudChaoszero/CloudChaoszero.github.io/_pages/home.md

 ## Currently...

 * I am a **Senior Data Analyst** at Autodesk developing mature data models and delivering insights for thousands of internal business users ranging in Sales, Customer Success, Developer Experience, and more.
-  * NOTE: List of projects found at the end of this page
+  * NOTE: List of projects found in the [projects page](https://raulingaverage.dev/portfolio/projects)

 ## Previously...